swdrow/rowcast/README.md

 <!-- LINKEDIN COPY-PASTE START -->

 A comprehensive rowing conditions platform that provides real-time weather analysis and intelligent scoring to help athletes make informed decisions about training conditions.
 The platform aggregates data from multiple government and weather APIs (NOAA, USGS, Open-Meteo) to generate a proprietary "RowCast Score" (0-10) using an exponential decay algorithm that weights factors including wind speed/direction, river flow rate, temperature, and safety alerts.
+Includes an ML roadmap for predictive wave modeling and automated safety systems.

 **Key Technical Achievements:**
 - Built a Flask REST API backend with Redis caching for high-performance data retrieval